emuehlstein/syslog-formula/README.rst

 ``syslog``
 ------------

-Install and configure the ``syslog`` package and enable the service.
+Install and configure the default syslog package and enable the service.

+TODO:
+ - Filter on RHEL5/6 for syslog/rsyslog
+ - Add default config templates for RHEL5, RHEL6